Why Was the Nesting Doll Emoji Created?

 The Need for a Matryoshka Emoji began on Twitter with a tweet that needed something extra…

-I thought, “Surely, someone, somewhere must has produced a balalaika symbol, a dome topped church, a nesting doll?”
+I remember thinking, “Surely, someone, somewhere must has produced a balalaika symbol, a dome topped church, a nesting doll?”

 So there I was, a developer and artist, thinking the solution was simple.
 I would create a matryoshka emoji and upload it to a magical place on the Internet where emojis are born.
 Upon further research, I discovered that such a place does not exist.
 However, there is a process, loaded with steps and protocols, where an idea for an emoji can be submitted.
 It is called the Unicode Consortium (UC).